A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: A general class of survival g-formulas

-where $\overline{b}_s$ is the set of longitudinal balancing scores that at least include the history of tailoring variables $\overline{h}_s$ required by the intervention distribution $f^\omega$. \end{theorem} Theorem \ref{thm:thm-new-gform} is a direct implication of Theorem \ref{thm:thm-seq-ign}, due to the sequential ignorability conditional on the history of longitudinal balancing scores.
-Evidently, the new g-formula in \eqref{eq:new-gform} reduces to the existing g-formula \eqref{eq:g-def-gen} when $\overline{b}_s=\overline{L}_s$; however, \eqref{eq:new-gform} is more general as there are different possible specifications of the longitudinal balancing scores.
-Taking the deterministic regime as an example, since $f^\omega$ is degenerate, \eqref{eq:new-gform} can be simplified to
+The proof of Theorem \ref{thm:thm-new-gform} can be found in Web Appendix A.3.
+Theorem \ref{thm:thm-new-gform} is a direct implication of Theorem \ref{thm:thm-seq-ign}.
+Evidently, the new g-formula in \eqref{eq:new-gform} reduces to the existing g-formula in \eqref{eq:g-def-gen} when $\overline{b}_s=\overline{L}_s$; however, \eqref{eq:new-gform} is more general as there are different possible specifications of the longitudinal balancing scores.
+Under the deterministic strategy, \eqref{eq:new-gform} simplifies to